 Sir Peter Lampl, Chairman of the Education Endowment Foundation.

 The Government has proposed a £350 million budget to support the National Tutoring Programme.
-Some of this funding is being used to provide academic mentors in schools to work with pupils, overseen by Teach First, and some will go directly to tutoring providers through the NTP.
-Schools will only have to contribute 25% of the cost of tutoring programmes as part of the programme, the final 75% of the costs of tutoring will be covered by the Government’s funding.
+Some of this funding is being used to provide Academic Mentors in schools to work with pupils, overseen by Teach First, and some will fund Tuition Partners.
+Schools will only have to contribute 25% of the cost of tutoring through Tuition Partners as part of the programme, the final 75% of the costs of tutoring will be covered by the Government’s funding.

-The new National Tutoring Programme has been designed and developed through collaboration with key charities in the education sector – the Education Endowment Foundation, Sutton Trust, Impetus, and Nesta.
+The new National Tutoring Programme has been designed and developed through collaboration with key charities in the education sector – the Education Endowment Foundation, Teach First, Sutton Trust, Impetus, and Nesta.